Yeongjae-Kong/system_programming/README.md

 202211068 류경찬

 ## Rules
-On the 5 by 5 chessboard board, a game in which you face your opponent and get a high score for eating items with different scores dynamically generated at random on the map.
-At the same time, each player can set up a bomb while playing.
+It is a game where you get a high score if you compete with an opponent through Raspbot on a 5 x 5 chessboard and eat items with different dynamically generated scores on the map.
+Items are recognized as QRs, and cars move by tracing black lines on the map.
+At the same time, each player can install a bomb while playing the game, and they lose points when they touch the bomb.

 ## Code details
 In the qr_recognition code, the qr value is dynamically written as a text file, received from the algorithm code, transmitted and received to the server, the shortest distance direction is determined, and the information is written in the text file.
 Map information is received in real time through threading, and data is shared as an output text file between each code.
 After that, the corresponding direction information is imported from the line tracking code and then driven according to the direction.